-- Needed only if the oil level is low.
+- 5W-30 is recommended, needed only if the oil level is low.

-- Park your Lexus on level ground, set the parking brakes and turn off the engine.
+- Park the vehicle on level ground.
+Set the parking brakes and turn off the engine.

-- Wait at least 5 minutes to allow the engine to cool down and the oil to return to the oil pan.
+- Wait for at least five minutes to allow the engine to cool down.
+This allows the oil to return to the oil pan.

-- Open the hood of your car by pulling the release lever located under the left side of the dashboard, driver’s side.
+- Open the hood by pulling the release lever under the dashboard’s left side, the driver’s side.

 - Depress the safety lever under the hood to open the hood.